 I’ve just come back from a long run.
 It was a bit of an adventure.
 This particular run had it all.

-It’s May, we are coming into the last month of Autumn, soon winter will be upon us.
+It’s May, we are coming into the last month of Autumn, and soon winter will be upon us.
 Which means the weather has been all over the place.
 This week alone, we have had cold temps, rain, fog, wind and sunshine.

 Last night it rained.
 The rain was lovely.
 All of 6mm, which isn’t massive, as it’s still much needed.
-Knowing that it did rain would mean there would be some larger than normal puddles.
+Knowing that it did rain would mean there would be some larger-than-normal puddles.

-Prior to leaving for my long run, I double-check the weather app and report to see what’s going on.
+Before leaving for my long run, I double-check the weather app and report to see what’s going on.
 I also look out the window because you know, sometimes the weather report tells a vastly different story than what looking out the window does.

 I also decided to run the same course that I had run two weeks prior, as I was covering the same distance.